xiaoyu961031/Fine-tuned-Gemini/README.md

-# Fine-tuned Gemini-1.5-flash models for hydrophobicity predictions in Metal-organic frameworks
+# Fine-tuned Gemini for hydrophobicity predictions in Metal-organic frameworks

 ## Prerequsite:
 - google-generativeai